Paul McCarthy: Complex Shit

 During the summer of 2008, Paul McCarthy's inflatable Complex Shit, installed on the grounds of the Paul Klee Centre in Bern, Switzerland, took off in a wind, bringing down a power line, breaking a greenhouse window and a window at a children's home.
 This incident was widely reported internationally via news outlets in several languages with headlines like "Huge turd catastrophe for museum" and "Up in the sky: is it a turd or a plane?"

 Santa Claus

 McCarthy has created several Christmas-themed works.
 Through them, he combined his impressions of the dismal aesthetic and the real meaning of Christmas.

 In 2001, he created Santa Claus for the city of Rotterdam in the Netherlands.
 Originally, it was intended to be placed next to the concert hall at the locally famous "Schouwburgplein" square, but it never was.
-This was due to controversies around the statue: The work is seen by many citizens as having sexual connotations, and, therefore it also is colloquially called "Butt plug Gnome".
+This was due to controversies around the statue: The work is seen by many citizens as having sexual connotations, and, therefore it also is colloquially called "Kabouter Buttplug" and "Butt plug Gnome".
 Its original location was rejected by citizens and retailers, as well as several other proposed locations.
 On November 28, 2008, it did, however, receive a permanent destination on the Eendrachtsplein square, within a walkway-of-statues project.